0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

 0x89999980    880      0x4a8   0x1200a0 File             \Device\NetBT_Tcpip_{B35F0A5F-EBC3-4B5D-800D-7C1B64B30F14}
 ```

-we found this `\Device\HarddiskVolume1\WINDOWS\system32\drivers\str.sys` that is strange. we can also found it in strings output of the dumped process.
+we found this `\Device\HarddiskVolume1\WINDOWS\system32\drivers\str.sys` that is strange. we can also find it in the strings output of the dumped process.

 [![2](/assets/images/CTF-WriteUp/BlackEnergy/2.PNG)](/assets/images/CTF-WriteUp/BlackEnergy/2.PNG)